Occupation of the Baltic states: Soviet occupation and annexation (1940–1941)

-German occupation (1941–1944)
+German occupation (1941–1945)

 Ostland province and the Holocaust

-On 22 June 1941 the Germans invaded the Soviet Union.
-The Baltic states, recently Sovietized by threats, force, and fraud, generally welcomed the German armed forces when they crossed the frontiers.
+On 22 June 1941, the Germans invaded the Soviet Union.
+The Baltic states, recently Sovietized by threats, force, and fraud, generally welcomed the German armed forces.
 In Lithuania, a revolt broke out and an independent provisional government was established.
 As the German armies approached Riga and Tallinn, attempts to reestablish national governments were made.
-It was hoped that the Germans would reestablish Baltic independence.
-Such political hopes soon evaporated and Baltic cooperation became less forthright or ceased altogether.
-The Germans aimed to annex the Baltic territories to the Third Reich where "suitable elements" were to be assimilated and "unsuitable elements" exterminated.
-In actual practice, the implementation of occupation policy was more complex; for administrative convenience the Baltic states were included with Belorussia in the Reichskommissariat Ostland.
-The area was ruled by Hinrich Lohse who was obsessed with bureaucratic regulations.
+Baltic citizens hoped that the Germans would reestablish Baltic independence.
+Such hopes soon evaporated and Baltic cooperation became less forthright or ceased altogether.
+The Germans aimed to annex the Baltic territories into the Third Reich, where "suitable elements" would be assimilated and "unsuitable elements" exterminated.
+In practice, the implementation of occupation policy was more complex; for administrative convenience, the Baltic states were included with Belorussia in the Reichskommissariat Ostland.
+The area was governed by Hinrich Lohse, who was obsessed with bureaucratic regulations.
 The Baltic area was the only eastern region intended to become a full province of the Third Reich.
 Nazi racial attitudes to the peoples of the three Baltic countries differed between Nazi authorities.
 In practice, racial policies were directed not against the majority of Balts but rather against the Jews.
-Large numbers of Jews were living in the major cities, notably in Vilnius, Kaunas and Riga.
+Large numbers of Jews were living in the major cities, notably in Vilnius, Kaunas, and Riga.
 The German mobile killing units slaughtered hundreds of thousands of Jews; Einsatzgruppe A, assigned to the Baltic area, was the most effective of four units.
 German policy forced the Jews into ghettos.
-In 1943 Heinrich Himmler ordered his forces to liquidate the ghettos and to transfer the survivors to concentration camps.
+In 1943, Heinrich Himmler ordered his forces to liquidate the ghettos and to transfer the survivors to concentration camps.
 Some Latvians and Lithuanian conscripts collaborated actively in the killing of Jews, and the Nazis managed to provoke pogroms locally, especially in Lithuania.
 Only about 75 percent of Estonian and 10 percent of Latvian and Lithuanian Jews survived the war.
 However, for the majority of Lithuanians, Latvians and Estonians, the German rule was less harsh than Soviet rule had been, and it was less brutal than German occupations elsewhere in eastern Europe.
 Local puppet regimes performed administrative tasks and schools were permitted to function.
 However, most people were denied the right to own land or businesses.